 Apple announced Apple Music back in 2015, and since then the service has grown rapidly.
 Besides streaming your favorite music on demand, Apple Music also has radio stations, one of which is the ultra-popular Beats1 that's hosted by tons of well-known artists and celebrities like Zane Lowe, Action Bronson, The Weeknd, DJ Khaled, and more.

-New customers can score a free three month trial of the service.
+New customers can score a free three-month trial of the service.
 After the trial, it automatically renews and pricing ranges from $4.99 per month to $14.99 per month depending on the plan you pick.

 When it comes to streaming audio services, Spotify is one of the most popular options that's available.
 It has a wide variety of music available in the collection, along with tons of user and computer generated playlists, and recently it started offering up a huge amount of podcasts.
 You can download music for offline listening, and the mobile interface was recently redesigned for an even better experience.

 If high fidelity audio is what you are after, TIDAL is the service for you.
 It's had a rocky start, but many people swear by it.
 The collection similar in size to the competition, and it offers better audio quality while streaming, so you have to weigh out the pros and cons to see if it's right for you.
+Right now you can score a free one-month trial to test out the service before paying a cent for it.

 Fubo TV is focused on providing the best live sports streaming package there is, but there's also a number of channels for those hoping to watch reality TV, their favorite drama, or another show.
 In fact, fuboTV offers one of the most expansive channel selections available on a streaming service to date.